 - Creamy Peanut Butter – Make sure that you find a kind of peanut butter that does not have any artificial sweeteners like xylitol in it as it is toxic to dogs.
 Natural peanut butter usually works well!

-These treats are really easy to make.
+These homemade treats are really easy to make.
 First, preheat your oven to 350°F.